backdrop-contrib/site_alert/README.md

 ------------

 The Site Alert module is a lightweight solution for allowing site administrators to easily place an alert on their site, for example for maintenance downtime, or any general informational message.
-Alerts have start and end date/times,and can be assigned a severity level.
-Messages are refreshed by ajax and not subject to site caching, so changes made in the ui will be automatically displayed to users without necessitating a cache clear.
+Alerts can be assigned a severity level.

 Installation
 ------------